When to Make the Switch From a Secured Credit Card to a Unsecured Card?

 When you’re choosing your unsecured credit card, evaluate your habits with your secured credit card to determine which one best fits you.
 Here are our recommendations based on how you've been using your secured card:

-- Discover it Card if you made it a goal to pay off your monthly balance in full, because you’d benefit from a rewards or cash back credit card.
-Since you’re not paying interest charges, the interest rate doesn’t really matter here.
+if you made it a goal to pay off your monthly balance in full because you’d benefit from a rewards or cash back credit card.
+Since you’re not paying interest charges, the interest rate doesn’t matter here.

 However, even if you qualify for an unsecured card with less-than-stellar credit, expect to receive a small credit limit and higher-than-normal APR.
 (Don't worry though, you can work on raising credit limits and lower interest rates over time.)

 When you’ve found the unsecured credit card you want, go ahead and apply for it.

 Right after being approved for an unsecured card, your first reaction may be to close your secured credit card account.
 But, we advise against that.